srenner/AutoCAN_Epasuino/README.md

 **EPAS** + ard**UINO** = epasuino.
 Pronounced "eh-puh-sween-oh."
 Or however you want.
 Speed sensitive power steering for automobiles.

 ## Overview
 Typical aftermarket electric power assist steering (EPAS) kits for automobiles use an adjustment knob to tailor how much power assist to provide to the steering system.
-The user turns the knob up in parking lots, and turns it down on the highway, or selects a middle ground that's ok for every scenario, but rarely ideal. epasuino uses the speed of the vehicle to adjust the amount of assist. **epasuino does not replace the power steering ECU**.
-It connects to the existing ECU and partially automates the user input.
+The user turns the knob up in parking lots, and turns it down on the highway, or selects a middle ground that's ok for every scenario, but rarely ideal. epasuino uses the speed of the vehicle to adjust the amount of assist. **epasuino does not replace the power steering control module**.
+It connects to the existing control module and partially automates the user input.

 ## User Interface
 The user will use a 6 way rotary switch to control the base amount of steering assitance.
 A System Message will be sent on the CAN bus every time the knob is turned to a different position.

-The EPAS ECU will smooth out and delay large changes to the assist level, which makes precise speed-sensitive adjustments in the piggyback module essentially impossible to implement.
+The EPAS control module will smooth out and delay large changes to the assist level, which makes precise speed-sensitive adjustments in the piggyback module essentially impossible to implement.
 Therefore, the algorithm has been simplified to be in 30mph and 25% increments.

 | Knob Position | 0mph | 30mph | 60mph | Setting Name |
 |---------------|------|-------|-------|--------------|